 Now let’s talk about how to make an Easter Basket Liner.

-1 set of Medium Applique Butterflies from Shabby Fabrics
+- If desired, 1 set of Applique Shapes – mine were purchased from Shabby Fabrics

 We will call this “Measurement B”